-Generally the causes of the gender pay gap are complex and can be overlapping.
+- 9. Generally the causes of the gender pay gap are complex and can be overlapping.
 Females often do well at school, but tend to end up concentrated in employment sectors that offer narrower scope for financial reward.
-On the other hand, many of the highest paying sectors are disproportionately made up of male employees.

-One of the challenges that the Service face in bridging our gender pay gap is the current low number of females in uniformed roles, in middle management and in senior management positons.
+On the other hand, many of the highest paying sectors are disproportionately made up of male employees. - 10.
+One of the challenges that the Service face in bridging our gender pay gap is the current low number of female employees in uniformed roles, in middle management and in senior management positons.
 However, it should be noted that the Service has a clear defined career pathway for all uniformed staff and there are examples of female uniformed staff who have been proactively supported in developing their career via gaining specialist skills and promotion.
-Female support staff who have been proactively supported in developing their career and gaining promotion.
+Equally female support staff are proactively supported in developing their career and gaining promotion.